An arrhythmia, or irregular heartbeat, is a problem with the rate or rhythm of your heartbeat.

 Sometimes, medicines your doctor prescribes for other health conditions can cause an arrhythmia.
 Talk to your doctor about your risk of an arrhythmia if you are taking medicine to treat high blood pressure or for a mental health condition.

 Certain antibiotics and over-the-counter allergy and cold medicines can also raise the risk of arrhythmias in some people.

 You may be more likely to have arrhythmias if you have:

 Heart and blood vessel diseases, such as cardiomyopathy, congenital heart defects, heart attack, and heart inflammation

 Lung diseases, such as chronic obstructive pulmonary disease (COPD)

 Sleep apnea, which can stress your heart by preventing it from getting enough oxygen

 Viral infections such as influenza (flu) or COVID-19

 You may be at a higher risk of developing arrhythmias in the early days and weeks after surgery involving your heart, lungs, or throat.

-For more information about heart health, please see recent studies about a new cause of heart attack, and results showing the best time to take vitamins to prevent heart disease,
+For more information about heart health, please see recent studies about common food that may strongly increase heart disease risk, and results showing this common snack may cause heart rhythm disease, high blood pressure.